benjj212/Kmer_GWAS_AGENT/README.md

 # Kmer_GWAS_AGENT
 Script, Pipeline, and data used for the Kmer_GWAS_AGENT project

-Different branches for each of the figures
+Different branches for each of the figures.

+The path needs to be adjusted and the data downloaded for each R script.

 ### Kmer_GWAS_pipeline
 File Kmer_GWAS.sh